Máirín Cregan: Republican involvement

 In September 1914 she went to Dublin to study music in the Leinster School of Music, under Madame Coslett Heller.
 It was while she was in Dublin that she became friends with the Ryan family, who were strong nationalists as well as interested in the Gaelic League and Sinn Féin.
 She began to sing for concerts which were fundraisers for the Irish Volunteers.
 The last concert was just two weeks before the Easter Rising.

 During Easter week she was sent to Tralee with "automatics and ammunition" by Seán Mac Diarmada.
 While she was carrying a violin case of munitions, Cregan was also carrying details for the wireless technology needed for communicating with the Aud, the boat which was carrying more weapons for the rebellion.
 The communications with the Aud went wrong when the car carrying the Volunteers went off a pier and the occupants were drowned.
 Cregan was still in the area to assist with the surviving Volunteer, who unfortunately knew nothing of the details for the Aud.
 She wasn't easily able to get back to Dublin, because owing to the Rising the city was cut off.
 By the time she got back, her friends had been arrested.
-When she was going to school in Dublin she was also working in a school in Rathmines.

 Like many of the teachers, she lost her job after the rising because of her connection to the rebels.
 However, she was able to get new positions over the next few years in both Ballyshannon and Portstewart until she married.
 In Ballyshannon she experienced the early expressions of support and sympathy, but Portstewart was a Unionist enclave with many houses flying union flags on polling day in 1918.

 Cregan was a member of Cumann na mBan and with them was active during the Irish War of Independence.
 She was given a medal for her participation.
 In July 1919 she married James Ryan whose whole family had been deeply involved in the Easter Rising, as well as the Irish War of Independence and the Irish Civil War.
 They had three children, Eoin who became a Senator, Nuala (Colgan) and Seamus.

 The family was initially based in Wexford during the War.
 The house was often raided when the British soldiers were looking for her husband and Cregan herself was arrested in February 1921 for refusing to put up Martial law posters.
 Later the family sold the house, and remained mobile while she worked for the Sinn Féin Government and her husband was in prison.
 It was during this time that she worked as a courier to the continent and to London.

 After the war, they bought Kindlestown House in Delgany, County Wicklow where they remained.